Young Mom Dies From Rare Hantavirus, Her Mother Shares Story To Spread Awareness

 The Hantavirus is Extremely Rare

-According to the CDC, there are only 728 cases of confirmed hantavirus in the United States since January of 2017 and 36 percent of them were fatal.
-The most notable outbreak of the Hantavirus is in 2012 when it killed three campers at the Yosemite National Park.
+According to the CDC, there are only 728 cases of confirmed hantavirus in the United States since January of 2017, and 36 percent of them were fatal.
+The most notable outbreak of the hantavirus was in 2012 when it killed three campers at the Yosemite National Park.

 Hantavirus is contracted from exposure to the fecal matter, urine, or saliva from several different rodents.
 According to the CDC, the best way to prevent the hantavirus is to avoid rodents.
 To date, there is no treatment for the hantavirus.
 If caught early enough, doctors can treat the symptoms.
 Early on, those suffering from hantavirus appear to have a cold or the flu.